LostKobrakai/kobrakai_elixir/static/posts/2022-12-15-one-to-many-liveview-form.md

 </div>
 ```

+The `Phoenix.HTML.Form.hidden_inputs_for/1` call here is quite important.
+Previous
+versions of `Phoenix.HTML.Form.inputs_for/4` using an anonymous function did add
+hidden inputs for records' primary key automatically.
+The arity-2 version used
+with `for` however needs this to be added by the user.

+Without those hidden inputs submitted assoc data won't include primary keys, so ecto
+will consider each record to be a new record replacing existing ones instead of
+updating the ones already present.

 ### Getting things working

+With the markup and the data backing the form out of the way we can get started
+making adding and removing lines work.

 #### Adding a line

-With the markup and the data backing the form out of the way we can get started
-making this actually work.
 Lets start with adding new lines to the list.
-For that
+For that we'll add a button within
-we'll add a button within the `<fieldset>` wrapping the groceries list.
+the `<fieldset>` wrapping the groceries list.

 ```heex
 <fieldset class="flex flex-col gap-2">